mitchs-dev/doz2h-tools/session6-git-and-scm/README.md

 ## Overview
 For this lab we are going to play a game of Rock, Paper, Scissor!
-Since we are going to automate this project, we want to "simulate" a user So for this example, we are just going to include a "simulated user" by adding an additional 'random.randint()' function
+Since we are going to automate this project, we want to "simulate" a user So for this example, we are just going to include a "simulated user" by adding an additional `random.randint()` function

 ## Prerequisites for all participants